-A transitional time where what you do really counts, for a really long long time.
+A delicate time where what you do really counts, for a really long long time.
 REALLY.

 The first 40 days after birth lays the foundations for your health for the next 40 years!
 If the first 40 days are spent in rest, receiving nourishing foods, support from loving people and genuine spiritual and emotional tending, then your health will reflect that nurturance for the next 40 years.
 If you receive minimal care, or, it was suboptimal, with no real rest period, or it was insufficient to be restorative, then your health can reflect that deficit over time.

 Read more about this delicate time, called the fourth trimester here.